 Introduce a Girl to Engineering Day

 Students and their parents or educators are invited to UT for an afternoon of engineering fun.
-UT’s national award winning Girl Day, presented by the Women in Engineering Program (WEP), gives over 2,000 kinder through eighth grade students a chance to:
+UT’s national award winning Girl Day, presented by the Women in Engineering Program (WEP), gives elementary and middle school students a chance to: